 Best for: Data engineering teams that need reliable, low-maintenance data pipelines

 Fivetran and dbt are the backbone of the modern ELT stack.
 Fivetran handles automated data ingestion from hundreds of SaaS sources with schema drift management built in. dbt handles SQL-based transformation with version control, testing, and documentation.
+Together they're the go-to for data engineering teams that want reliable pipelines with minimal operational overhead.

 Key features: 500+ Fivetran connectors · dbt SQL transformations · Automated schema drift · Git-based versioning · Reverse ELT via dbt